aramidekarimmohammed/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-john_doe a script that sets the mode of the file hello to.
-10-mirror_permissions a script that sets a mode of file hello the same as olleh 11-directories_permissions a script that adds execute prmission to all sub-dir
+10-mirror_permissions a script that sets a mode of file hello the same as olleh 11-directories_permissions a script that adds execute prmission to all sub-dir 12-directory_permission creates a directory called my_dir with permissions 751